 Like he was the guy for a decade.

-And and he obviously put in the work.
+And he obviously put in the work.

-And I think it was a video of his uh filmed of of him in the 90s when he was doing his workout, and uh, I might even be able to find it on YouTube.
+And I think it was a video of his, it was filmed of him in the 90s when he was doing his workout.

-And I remember he was kind of one of the first guys that that really took his diet and his exercise routine kind of to the public.
+And I remember he was kind of one of the first guys that really took his diet and his exercise routine kind of to the public.

-It was, you know, there was a lot of because people didn't like to talk about steroids or people didn't like to talk about you know what they did in the gym.
+It was, you know, there was a lot of because people didn't like to talk about steroids or people didn't like to talk about, you know, what they did in the gym.

 Yeah, here it is right here.